Using Rel=Canonical Tag For SEO-Friendly Cross-Domain Duplicate Content

 How to Correctly Handle Duplicate Content With Canonical Tags

 Like any tool involving any technology, there’s right and wrong – or smart and not-so-smart – ways to implement canonical tags in your ongoing efforts to handle duplicate content and its many unpleasant side effects.

 First off, it’s important to decide which content or page you want to direct your viewers – and the search engines and their crawlers – toward.
 Remember that search engines, when faced with duplicate content, tend to “grab” one version – while filtering the others out.
 This also happens when and where multiple domain names are involved.

-Once that primary decision has been made, you should decide whether it serves you, your business, and your site (and its content) best to use a canonical tag – or to opt with a 301 redirect instead.
-Remember, use of a canonical tag makes it possible for human visitors to visit both URLs, should they so choose, in the case of a page redirect.
+Once that primary decision has been made, you should decide whether it serves you, your business, and your site (and its content) best to use a canonical URL tag – or to opt with a 301 redirect instead.
+Remember, use of a canonical URL tag makes it possible for human visitors to visit both URLs, should they so choose, in the case of a page redirect.
 With 301 direct, the viewer is automatically taken to the secondary/redirected page.